 - Priority Pass Lounge Membership

-- Starting March 28, the card will offer a $100 credit for stays of two nights or more at St. Regis or Ritz-Carlton properties when booking an eligible rate
+- A $100 credit for stays of two nights or more at St. Regis or Ritz-Carlton properties when booking an eligible rate

 - $450 annual fee

 The Marriott Bonvoy Brilliant™ American Express® Card has a compelling welcome bonus, and the $300 credit is nice.
 But only offering Gold status and an underwhelming set of earning rates makes this card less attractive than I had hoped.
 My wife has the Ritz-Carlton Card which I think overall is a more effective Marriott Bonvoy luxury card.
-It's a shame the Ritz-Carton Card is not open to new card members, but our plan is to hold onto it and forego this card.
+It's a shame the Ritz-Carlton Card is not open to new cardmembers, but our plan is to hold onto it and forego this card.

-One thing to consider is that the annual fee for this card will increase from $95 to $125 on March 28, 2019.
-If you apply for the Marriott Bonvoy Business Card before the 28th, you’ll get the fee waived the first year and then pay $95 the second year before moving to the $125 fee starting on the third year.
-This means if you're eligible for the welcome offer, I would apply before March 28th.
-Here is a rundown of the card benefits:
+The annual fee for this card increased from $95 to $125 on March 28, 2019.
+Those who opened their Marriott Bonvoy Business Card before the 28th, had their first-year annual fee waived and will pay $95 the second year before moving to the $125 fee starting on the third year.
+Although the cost is now $125 per year, many small business owners will find this card's benefits more than compensate for the annual fee:

 - Earn 6X points at participating Marriott Bonvoy hotels; 4X points at gas stations, restaurants, and wireless telephone services purchased directly from US service providers, and shipping; and 2X points on everything else.

-- Automatic Silver Elite status and Gold status after spending $35,000 in a calendar year
+- 15 elite night credits good for automatic Silver Elite status with Gold status available after spending $35,000 in a calendar year

 - Free night at properties costing up to 35,000 points